Staff and interns

 Programme Director for National Implementation

 Scott is the Programme Director for the National Implementation Measures (NIM) Programme.
-He oversees the strategic vision and delivery of the programme, which works with interested governments in all regions of the world on comprehensive national implementation of UN Security Council Resolution 1540 (UNSCR 1540), the Biological and Chemical Weapons Conventions, and the international instruments for nuclear security.
+He oversees the strategic vision and delivery of the programme, which works with interested governments in all regions of the world on comprehensive national implementation of UN Security Council Resolution 1540 (UNSCR 1540), the Biological and Chemical Weapons Conventions, the international instruments for nuclear security and the International Health Regulations.
 This includes awareness-raising activities, promoting universal membership in several treaties and legislative assistance.

-Scott previously worked at INTERPOL and the Organisation for the Prohibition of Chemical Weapons (OPCW).
+Scott previously worked at INTERPOL and the Organisation for the Prohibition of Chemical Weapons (OPCW) (2013 Nobel Peace Prizer Winner).
 He also worked as an attorney in the New York office of Freshfields Bruckhaus Deringer.

 Scott developed the 'National Legislation Implementation Kit on Nuclear Security' - Indonesia's gift basket to the Nuclear Security Summit in 2014 - as well as VERTIC's 'Legislative Guide to National Implementation of UN Security Council Resolution 1540'.
 He also co-developed the 'Sample Act' for national implementation of the Biological Weapons Convention, and prepared VERTIC's 'Regulatory Guidelines' for implementation of the BWC.
 In April 2015, the preceding documents were submitted by the UK Permanent Mission to the UN in New York to the Chair of the Security Council's 1540 Committee as examples of best practice for legislative implementation of UNSCR 1540.
 Scott also developed the OPCW's 'National Legislation Implementation Kit' for the Chemical Weapons Convention.
 His other publications can be found here.